 It is always a good idea to check with your doctor if you are feeling fatigued as it could be a number of other health problems such as anaemia; cancer; coeliac disease; vitamin B12 deficiency; low testosterone levels, kidney disease, thyroid issues or even as a consequence of depression.

-Fatigue in diabetes is not uncommon and occurs for a number of reasons.
+Fatigue in prediabetes is common and occurs for a number of reasons.
 High and low blood sugars can cause tiredness so it is important to check your sugars when feeling like this to try and get a clearer picture of the cause.

 When blood sugars are high the cells in your body are not able to access the sugars they need for energy and effectively are ‘starving’.
 This is either as a result of an insufficient supply of insulin from the pancreas or the body has become resistant to insulin as the levels have been high over some time and the insulin is no longer working effectively (insulin resistance).

 If blood sugars are high after meals and you are feeling tired it could be that more insulin is required with the meal.
-Missed or delayed blousing of insulin can also be a cause and it is important to check blood sugars both before and 2 hours after meals to see if this is a problem for you.
+It is important to check blood sugars both before and 2 hours after meals to see if this is a problem for you.

 If you have ever experienced a ‘hypo’ then you will know just how fatigued you can feel for some time afterwards as the body/brain needs time to recover and take on adequate glucose to be able to function normally.
 Left untreated, hypoglycaemia is life-threatening and ongoing frequent low blood sugars have been linked to many medical problems.